metalsoft-io/metalcloud-sdk-go/docs/SearchFirmwareBinary.md

 ### NewSearchFirmwareBinary

-`func NewSearchFirmwareBinary(vendor FirmwareVendorType, baselineFilter BaselineFilter, ) *SearchFirmwareBinary`
+`func NewSearchFirmwareBinary(vendor ServerFirmwareCatalogVendor, baselineFilter BaselineFilter, ) *SearchFirmwareBinary`

 NewSearchFirmwareBinary instantiates a new SearchFirmwareBinary object This constructor will assign default values to properties that have it defined,